huisaddison/huisaddison.github.io/source/index.md

 ## About

-I am a Visiting Scientist at [Latitude AI](lat.ai), working on self-driving vehicles.
+I am a Visiting Scientist at [Latitude AI](lat.ai), where I work an project drawing on concepts from off-policy evaluation and causal inference to better guide the development of the self-driving stack.

 In November 2023, I received a PhD in [Statistics](https://www.cmu.edu/dietrich/statistics-datascience/index.html)